 Xinaliq and sheeps

 There was no respite for the family though that headed back out in the rain to gather their sheep.
-When I looked out of the window I couldn’t see anything, but I heared the bleating of the sheeps.
+When I looked out of the window I couldn’t see anything, but I heared the sheeps bleating.

 The family was running around with flashlights and sticks to chase all the sheep in a shed under the house.
-Then it was time to milk the sheeps and their two cows.
+Then it was time to milk them and their two cows.
 It was already 9 pm when the work was done and we all gathered for a delicious meal.

 Hiking around Xinaliq